Scientists Call B.S. -- Bad Science, That Is -- on Wolf Delisting | KCET

 Scientists Call B.S. -- Bad Science, That Is -- on Wolf Delisting

-USFWS now expects to make its final decision on delisting the wold by the end of 2014.
+USFWS now expects to make its final decision on delisting the wolf by the end of 2014.

 In the report, produced by the National Center for Ecological Analysis and Synthesis (NCEAS) at UC Santa Barbara, an independent panel of wildlife biologists from universities, the California Academy of Sciences, and the Natural Resources Defense Council agree unanimously that more study is needed before the wolf is removed from ESA protection.